 Nausea and appetite loss.
 You may suffer from both of these issues if you’re prescribed medications to control your OCD.
 Studies suggest medical marijuana can be used to alleviate both these uncomfortable sensations .

 Insomnia and nightmares caused by OCD medications may also be relieved with medical marijuana .

 Yet even those these positive studies exist, there’s one potential downside to medical marijuana for OCD.

-Though trials shows many patients with OCD benefit from medical marijuana, other patients find their anxiety increasing after using it .While specific terpenes, which are found in plant resin including marijuana, have been shown to lower the psychoactive nature of certain strains and lessen this side effect, this reaction may depend on the severity of your OCD symptoms.
+Though trials show many patients with OCD benefit from medical marijuana, other patients find their anxiety increasing after using it .While specific terpenes, which are found in plant resin including marijuana, have been shown to lower the psychoactive nature of certain strains and lessen this side effect, this reaction may depend on the severity of your OCD symptoms.

-Obsessive compulsive disorder (OCD) is a type of anxiety disorder characterized by unwanted thoughts or actions which disrupt your normal life.
+Obsessive-compulsive disorder (OCD) is a type of anxiety disorder characterized by unwanted thoughts or actions which disrupt your normal life.

-Generally a patient with OCD falls into a specific bucket of recurring obsessions or compulsions, including:
+Generally, a patient with OCD falls into a specific bucket of recurring obsessions or compulsions, including: